-Photographer shares the story behind his viral photo of an immigrant toddler
+This 2-year-old has become the face of ‘zero tolerance’

 The Trump administration’s new policy has come under fire from religious leaders, human-rights organizations and many US lawmakers, including Republicans.
 Former first lady Laura Bush called the separation of children “cruel” and “immoral” in an opinion piece in The Washington Post.

-Administration officials have defended the approach, saying that separations of immigrant families at the border re no different than what happens when anyone accused of a crime is arrested.
+Administration officials have defended the approach, saying that separations of immigrant families at the border are no different than what happens when anyone accused of a crime is arrested.

 "Our policy is if you break the law, we will prosecute you," Homeland Security Secretary Kirstjen Nielsen said.
 "You have an option to go to a port of entry and not illegally cross into our country."